 A second vote would need to be held if the SNP won its referendum on Scottish independence, according to Lib Dem Scottish Secretary Michael Moore.

 Mr Moore said he thought the Scottish government would hold an "advisory referendum".

 This would be followed by a second referendum on what had been sorted out between the governments, Mr Moore said.

 But his words were dismissed as "nonsense" by SNP first minister Alex Salmond who wants a single referendum.

-Mr Salmond - who backs independence - intends to hold a Scotland-wide vote in the second half of his five-year term.'Sorted out'
+Mr Salmond - who backs independence - intends to hold a Scotland-wide vote in the second half of his five-year term.

 Despite winning Scotland's first majority adminstration in May's Scottish Parliament elections, the SNP government does not have the power to declare an independent country on its own.